kecorbin/sevt-devops-intro/README.md

 ## Initializing your local repository

 * Open a terminal window and navigate to your "USERID-hello-wold" project
-* Follow the quickstart instructions from Github Quick Start to accomplish the following
+* Follow the quickstart instructions from Github Quick Start
 * Refresh the page
 * Do you see your code?
 Why not?